What is pet insurance?

 What does pet insurance typically cover?

-Your policy may also include cover for hospitalisation of your pet and after-hours services as well as emergency boarding fees if you find yourself hospitalised and unable to care for your pet.
+Your policy may also include cover for pet hospitalisation, vaccinations and council registration fees, depending on your insurer.
 Some comprehensive policies also offer optional benefits, such as routine care cover.

-However, you’ll need to consult the policy’s product disclosure (PDS) statement to find out whether it offers such cover, as the PDS document will outline all of the policy’s key features and benefits as well as any waiting periods or exclusions.
+However, it’s wise to consult the policy’s product disclosure statement (PDS) to find out whether it offers such cover, as the PDS outlines the policy’s key benefits alongside any waiting periods or exclusions.

-Pet insurance policies also come with certain exclusions.
+Pet insurance policies also have certain exclusions.
 These are conditions or costs that policies generally don’t provide cover for.
+This may include:

 • Pre-existing conditions that your pet experienced before your policy commenced (or during the waiting period)